 This visualization will send a query to the data source, as you can see in the SQL Profiler track below;

-In this scenario the Dual storage mode acts like a DirectQuery because it is coming with a connection to a DirectQuery sourced table;
+In this scenario, the Dual storage mode acts like a DirectQuery because it comes with a connection to a DirectQuery sourced table;

-That’s too Technical, What should I do for setup for the Aggregation?
+That’s too Technical; what should I do to set up the Aggregation?

-Well, It was a long post and description was quite technical.
-You may say; I don’t care about the details, just tell me how to get the aggregations working?
-Well, the answer is easy: All tables that are connected to both Sales Agg (our aggregation table which is Import), and FactInternetSales (our big fact table which is DirectQuery), should be set to storage mode of Dual.
-This way, they can act both ways, depend on the situation they are used in.
+Well, It was a long post, and the description was quite technical.
+You may say; I don’t care about the details; just tell me how to get the aggregations working.
+Well, the answer is easy: All tables connected to both Sales Agg (our aggregation table, which is Import), and FactInternetSales (our big fact table, which is DirectQuery), should be set to storage mode of Dual.
+This way, they can act both ways, depending on the situation they are used in.

 All tables connected to both Import table (aggregation), and DirectQuery table (big fact table), should be set as Dual storage mode.

-In our example, we have to set the Dual storage mode for; DimDate, DimProductSubcategory, DimCustomer.
-However, when you apply that on DimCustomer, you will notice that a message pops up saying that the DimGeography will be also set as Storage mode.
-That is correct, Other tables that are related to this through Many to One needs to be Dual too.
+In our example, we have to set the Dual storage mode for; DimDate, DimProductSubcategory, and DimCustomer.
+However, when you apply that on DimCustomer, you will notice that a message pops up saying that the DimGeography will also be set as Storage mode.
+That is correct; other tables that are related to this through Many to One needs to be Dual too.

 The same process will happen with DimProductSubcategory and DimProductCategory.
 In our sample diagram and model, all tables selected below are Dual Storage Mode;

 Now your model is ready to perform Step 3, Configuring aggregations.
 Stay tuned for that article.

 - Power BI Fast and Furious with Aggregations